 More than 350 local communities have projects; 66 counties have both Legacy and Bicentennial Nature Trust Projects.
 You can view all of the projects by clicking the "Search Legacy Projects" tab in the left navigation.

-To promote and support these community projects and programs, the Commission is accepting Applications for Endorsement [State Form 55624 (R/9-14)] — upon approval those projects will become official Indiana Bicentennial Legacy Projects.
+To promote and support these community projects and programs, the Commission accepted Applications for Endorsement [State Form 55624 (R/9-14)] — upon approval those projects became official Indiana Bicentennial Legacy Projects.

 * Please note: If you are using Google Chrome as your browser and you have the PDF viewing plugin enabled, please right click on the application link and select "Save link as" and then save the form to your computer.